-We, our officers and directors and our affiliate have agreed that, for a period of 90 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock subject to certain exceptions.
-The exceptions permit our officers and directors, subject to certain conditions, to transfer common stock for estate planning purposes or for the purpose of making a charitable contribution to a not-for-profit- organization.
-The exceptions also permit us, beginning on the date that is 30 days after the date of this prospectus, to issue an aggregate of up to 1 million shares of common stock in connection with any corporate development transaction or any merger or acquisition transaction, provided that the recipients of those shares agree in writing to be bound by the foregoing transfer restrictions for the remainder of the 90-day period.
+We and our officers and directors have agreed that, for a period of 90 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock.
 Citigroup in its sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.